 Mortgage Waiting Period After Bankruptcy And Foreclosure

-This BLOG On Mortgage Waiting Period After Bankruptcy And Foreclosure Was UPDATED On January 1st, 2019
+This BLOG On Mortgage Waiting Period After Bankruptcy And Foreclosure Was UPDATED And PUBLISHED On January 19th, 2020

 There is a mandatory waiting period for mortgage loan borrowers to qualify for a residential mortgage loan after filing for Chapter 7 Bankruptcy.

 - To qualify for a FHA loan and VA loan, there is a mandatory two year waiting period after the discharge of a bankruptcy

 - There is a four year seasoning waiting period for conventional loans

 - If the bankruptcy has been discharged less than two years, it is possible to obtain a home loan with non-QM loans

 - NON-QM Loans has no waiting period requirements after bankruptcy and/or foreclosure

 - USDA Rural Development mortgage loans normally have a mandatory three year waiting after a discharge of a bankruptcy

 In this article, we will cover and discuss Mortgage Waiting Period After Bankruptcy And Foreclosure.

 A Chapter 13 bankruptcy is a form of bankruptcy where the debtor asks the court for a repayment plan set up within a period of 3 to 5 years.